-This second edition of the biennial Early Childhood Workforce Index continues to track the status of the ECE workforce and related state policies in order to understand changes over time.
-We have added several new analyses and updated our policy indicators and recommendations.
-Highlights include:
+Early Childhood Workforce Index 2018 is the second edition of the biennial Early Childhood Workforce Index from the Center for the Study of Child Care Employment at UC Berkeley.
+This edition continues to track the status of the early childhood education workforce and related state policies in order to understand changes over time.
+Several new analyses, as well as updated policy indicators and recommendations, have been added.